THE HEART OF SEEING – A Fundraiser for Hui Ho’olana

 Seeing simply, creatively expressing our inner vision,

-reconnecting with our environment, our photography, and our selves
+reconnecting with our environment, creative arts, including our photography and ourselves

 His assignments included shooting two books: America’s Ancient Cities and The Blue Ridge Range as well as work in other National Geographic publications.
 He also photographed a book for the Smithsonian on Hawaii.
 His experience touches the full spectrum of photography, from lighting pyramids to photographing polar bears in the Arctic as well as national advertising campaigns for commercial clients.